 - Over 95% of our teacher training graduates secure employment as teachers

-Undergraduate degree (or international equivalent) or relevant professional qualification, with 50% typically in the chosen teaching discipline; plus GCSE English and mathematics, 4 (C) or above.
+Undergraduate degree (or international equivalent) in any subject and GCSE English language, mathematics and science, 4 (C) or above.

 Applicants will also need to meet the standards for 'Fitness to Teach', and complete an Enhanced Disclosure from the Disclosure and Barring Service.